 Social Movements/Immigration/Race & Ethnicity

-- Using original panel-survey data from an NSF funded initiative, we explore racialized attitudes toward American Indians in relation to other minority groups.
-In this paper, we move beyond the traditional hierarchical Black-Latino-white model of contemporary racism by focusing on and incorporating American Indians, a minority group that has received scant attention across many literatures.
+- Using original panel-survey data, we explore racialized attitudes toward American Indigenous Peoples in relation to other minority groups.
+In this paper, we move beyond the traditional hierarchical Black-Latino-white model of contemporary racism by focusing on and incorporating other understudied groups, that have received scant attention across many literatures.